PowerGridModel/.github/SECURITY.md

 This project contains multiple repositories, each with different responsibilities, and therefore also different risks regarding vulnerabilities.
-You can report the vulnerabilities in the issues as a bug.
+If you find a vulnerability, please report it.

+If Private Vulnerability Reporting feature of GitHub is enabled for the repository on which you found the vulnerabilty, please use it to report the vulnerability.

+On repositories for which Private Vulnerability Reporting is not enabled, please report vulnerabilities as bugs via the GitHub issues tab.

 ### power-grid-model